jessvan/howTo/md/Test-HPT.md

 ### What can you find in this How To?

-This site introduces the Hybrid Publishing Workflow for creating multiple publications from one source file (including eBooks as ePub3 files).
+This site shows you how to create an epub - it is part of the Hybrid Publishing Workflow for creating multiple publications from one source file (including eBooks as ePub3 files).

+For more information about the Workflow and creating output for print files, visit the PublishingLab <a href="http://www.publishinglab.nl/resources/hybrid-publishing-workflow-faq/">site</a>.

 You will find instructions & a template for making an ePub3, use css styles to modify your layout, and learn about the pros & cons of a fixed